Logo Voyage

 Get in

-Expressway Bus 40 / 440 is the Marco Polo of Ireland, trekking the width of the country from Rosslare ferry port via Wexford to Waterford, Dungarvan, Youghal, Cork, Macroom, Killarney and Tralee.
-The section between Wexford and Waterford runs every two hours and takes an hour.
+Expressway Bus 40 is the Marco Polo of Ireland, trekking the width of the country from Rosslare ferry port via Wexford to Waterford, Dungarvan, Youghal, Cork, Macroom, Killarney and Tralee.
+The section between Wexford and Waterford runs five times a day, whereas Wexford Bus 340 is every couple of hours, both taking an hour.

-Wexford Bus 376 runs twice or thrice a day from Carlow and Enniscorthy to Wexford.
-Bus 390 runs thrice M-Sa from Kilmore Quay.
+Wexford Bus 376 runs thrice a day from Carlow, taking 1 hr 20 min via Enniscorthy.
+Bus 390 runs every 2 hours from Kilmore Quay, taking 40 min.

-Wexford bus station is next to the railway station: it may be shown on timetables as Redmond Square.
+Wexford bus station is at the railway station.
+It may be shown on timetables as Redmond Square.

 Get around

-Route maps with stop locations can be found on the TFI route mapper.
+Route maps can be found on the TFI route mapper.

 See

-• Town centre retains its Viking street pattern, with Main Street winding from the Abbey.
-Westgate, of 14th century, is the only surviving gate in the town wall, with other portions of the wall remaining at Abbey Street and Mallin Street.
-The quays are pleasant to stroll; "keysers" were the narrow alleys between quays and town in Viking times, with Keysers Lane the main thoroughfare.
+• Town centre retains its Viking street pattern, with the main street winding south from Selskar Abbey.
+Portions of the town wall remain at Abbey Street and Mallin Street, but its gatehouses have been demolished.
+The quays are pleasant to stroll; "keysers" were narrow alleys between quays and town in Viking times, with Keysers Lane the main thoroughfare.

-• 1 Selskar Abbey in its present form was founded in 1190, dissolved in 1542 and utterly wrecked by Cromwell in 1649.
+• 52.342-6.4651 Selskar Abbey was the Augustinian Priory of St Peter and St Paul.
+The name is Old Norse for "seal skerry", though it would be an exceptionally old Norseman who knew a time when this site was tide-washed - it's believed a Viking temple to Odin originally stood here.
+It was founded in its present form in 1190, dissolved in 1542 and utterly wrecked by Cromwell in 1649.
 There's a legend that Henry II spent Lent of 1172 at its predecessor abbey, doing penance for the murder of Thomas Becket.
-The story is credible since Henry II was in Ireland at that time, and trying to repair the political damage caused by the murder.
-Another credible legend is that a Viking temple to Odin originally stood here.
+That's credible since Henry II was in Ireland at the time, and trying to repair the political damage caused by the murder.
+The gate tower added in 1300 only gave admittance to the abbey not the town (so the priests avoided tolls) but in later years was called Westgate and became confused with the former town entrance on Westgate.
 In 1826 the ruin was incorporated into a Protestant church, which in turn has closed.
-There are tours of the site M-Sa at 3PM.
+There are guided tours in July and August.

 Johnstown Castle